maehr/revealjs-presentation-template/SECURITY.md

 ## Reporting a Vulnerability

-Please open use the [GitHub Issue Tracker](https://github.com/maehr/revealjs-presentation-template/issues) to report vulnerabilities.
+Please use the [GitHub Issue Tracker](https://github.com/maehr/revealjs-presentation-template/issues) to report vulnerabilities.